Sony α6300

 The Sony α6300 (model ILCE-6300) is a mirrorless digital camera announced on 3 February 2016.
-The α6300 features a 24 megapixel Exmor sensor with 425 phase detection autofocus points.
+The α6300 features a 24 megapixel Exmor sensor with a new 4D AF system with 425 phase detection autofocus points.
 The camera is powered by Sony's Bionz X image processor with an ISO range up to 51,200.
 Additionally, the α6300 can shoot images at up to 11 frames per second with continuous autofocus and exposure tracking.
+This model also introduced 4K recording for the first time in a non-full-frame Sony camera, with it sampling to 6K before being downsampled to 4K.

-Lens compatibility
+On 6 October 2016, the a6500 was released, meant to serve as a replacement.